Prague rents are now higher than Brussels—and climbing

 A long-term issue

-The Czech capital’s grim housing situation is well documents.
+The Czech capital’s grim housing situation is well documented.
 Data from consulting firm Deloitte and the Czech Rental Association (ANB) from earlier this year suggest that property rental are rising “moderately” this year—about 5 to 6 percent year on year—especially in larger cities.
 In 2023, rents rose by around 7 to 8 percent nationwide; a trend reflected by the capital.

 According to Deloitte’s Rent Index for the second quarter of this year, it costs CZK 408 per square meter to rent a property in Prague.
 Contrast this with Ústí nad Labem in the north of the country, where the going price (for rent) is less than CZK 200.